Michael van Langren: Contributions

+Van Langren actively promoted his ideas to the Spanish court.
+In 1625 he presented his longitude method at Dunkirk to the Archduchess Isabella Clara Eugenia, and in the following years he travelled to Spain seeking royal support for his work.
+During this period he produced astronomical and hydrographical tables intended to support his longitude calculations, although these works have not survived.
+In Madrid he also published Advertencias de Miguel Florencio Van Langren a todos los professores y amadores de la mathemática (c.1634), outlining his approach to the longitude problem.

 He also published his observations of the comet of 1652, C/1652 Y1.
 He made various maps of the Spanish Netherlands.
 He also produced plans for a port near Dunkirk, improvements to the port of Ostend, efforts to clear the canals of Antwerp, flood control concepts, and fortifications.

 He named crater Langrenus on the Moon after himself, and the name has been preserved to this day.